glouppe/info8006-introduction-to-ai/lecture6.md

 # Approximate inference

 - Exact inference is **intractable** for most probabilistic models of practical interest.
-    - e.g., involving many variables, undirected cycles, etc.
+    - e.g., involving many variables, continuous and discrete, undirected cycles, etc.
 - Solution: abandon exact inference and develop  **approximate** but *faster* inference algorithms.
 - Main families of approximate inference algorithms:
     - *Sampling methods*: produce answers by repeatedly generating random numbers from a distribution of interest.